Inxton/Examples-Inxton.Package.Vortex.Essentials/README.md

 ## InfluxDB

-We collect PLC structure ```InfluxData```, any primitive (base type) items added to this structure will be collected automatically into the database.
+In this example, we collect data from ```InfluxData``` PLC structure.
+Any primitive (base type) items added to this structure will be collected automatically into the database.

-FB ```fbInfluxPerformanceLogging``` has simple logic that populates ```InfluxData``` structure with values and executes remote request to the .net application that takes care of storing data into database.
+FB ```fbInfluxPerformanceLogging``` has simple logic that populates ```InfluxData``` structure with values and executes a remote request to the .net application that takes care of storing data into the database.

 There are two C# projects Console and Wpf applications.
 The console application runs fast data collection cycles.
-The Wpf application displays also some online data and data from the database.
+The WPF application also displays some online data and data from the database.

 ![Solution](./assets/influx_solution_tree.png)
 ![WPF](./assets/influxdbwpf.png)